lonkamikaze/lonkamikaze.github.io/_posts/2016-11-03-fsae-securing-sponsoring-for-your-team.md

 The sponsoring wall is a large stand-up display with logos from all sponsors.
-One of our old cars is rigged up as a racing sim controller so you put a computer and large monitor in front of it and people can play a racing sim from inside a real race care - a crowd favourite.
+One of our old cars is rigged up as a racing sim controller so you put a computer and large monitor in front of it and people can play a racing sim from inside a real race car - a crowd favourite.

 The racing simulator makes it easy to attract attention at public appearances and is one of the main reasons sponsors want the team